vafanassieff/crypto-book/README.md

 ./cryptobook.py
 ```

-If you are on UNIX and lazzy you can run the setup.sh
+If you are on UNIX and lazy you can run the setup.sh
+If needed edit the config.json file.

 ## Usage